bridgechung/bridgechung.github.io/_posts/2026-04-27-bridge-jargon-glossary.markdown

 -- Coach Cyrus

-I'm reminded of this when I teach beginners.
-There are so many terms that bridge players use as common parlance that are completely inscrutable to a player who is just starting.
-So in the spirit of pulling back the curtain, I've decided to make my own glossary!
+There are so many terms that bridge players use as common parlance that are completely inscrutable, even perhaps to other bridge players!
+So in the spirit of pulling back the curtain, I've decided to make my own glossary.

 Also, those who know me know that I have a penchant for silliness and gibberish.
 I will note when some jargon is particularly silly.